EllianCarlos/EllianCarlos/README.md

 ### Hi there 👋

-I'm a software engineer and student in Brazil.
+I'm a software engineer at amazon and student in Brazil.
 I am passionate about math, computers and science!
 I love to learn, teach e explore new things.
 I'm thrilled by the excitement of discovery.

-📫 If you want to reach me out, just e-mail me at `elliancarlos {at goes here) gmail (dot goes here} com`.
+If you want to reach me out, just e-mail me at `elliancarlos {at goes here) gmail (dot goes here} com`.

-🌱 I’m currently learning a looot of things, but mostly Systems Architecture, Designs Systems and Functional Programming.
+I’m curious about a looot of things, but now I'm mostly studying Systems Architecture, Designs Systems, Functional Programming, Observability and Agentic AI.

-If you're a well behaved person and would like to be mentored, give me a heads up!

 #### My Values